CloudTestDrive/EventLabs/AppDev/K8S/sample.app.pipeline.md

 The *wercker.yml* defines the configuration of your automation pipelines with a collection of Steps that you wish to execute.
 In your *wercker.yml* you can specify any pipeline you like.
-There is one special pipeline called `dev` which will only be executed when running it with the CLI using the wercker dev command.
 Examples of pipeline names: *build*, *push-to-releases, rest-functional-test*, etc.

 A pipeline can have its own base box (Docker container), like in this example the *node:6.10* official Node.js Docker container.
 You can use different base boxes per pipeline.